 Since 2006 the Mid-Hudson Antislavery History Project (MHAHP) has brought together researchers, educators, community leaders, and members of the public to:

 conduct and synthesize research on the history of antislavery in New York’s Mid-Hudson Valley, with special emphasis on the Underground Railroad;

 interpret and share this history with a wide array of residents and visitors in our area, with particular attention to students and youth; and

 place this local history in the broader contexts of racial slavery in the New World, the African-American experience, and antislavery legacies today, including the impact of this historic grassroots movement on subsequent struggles for racial and social justice.

-MHAHP is a donor-advised fund of the Community Foundation of Dutchess County.
-We are a grassroots organization and welcome volunteers and supporters of all backgrounds and interests to work on research, public programs, and community outreach.
+MHAHP is a 501 (c)(3) organization chartered by the New York State Department of Education.
+We welcome volunteers and supporters of all backgrounds and interests to work on research, public programs, and community outreach.
 Please join us!

 Photos from a few of our events…